PFAMI/EMG_video_game_controller/README.md

 # EMG Video Game Controller

-A Jupyter Notebook (Python script) that reads EMG signals from the Backyard Brains SpikerBox in real time, computes the RMS envelope, and triggers keyboard events when EMG activity exceeds a customizable threshold.
+A Jupyter Notebook (Python script) that reads EMG signals from the Backyard Brains SpikerBox in real time, computes the Root Mean Square over a window size, and triggers keyboard events when EMG activity exceeds a customizable threshold.
 The system also provides real-time visualization of EMG activity, enabling to monitor signal quality and see when a keypress is generated.

 ## Features
-- Real-time EMG acquisition from Backyard Brains SpikerBox
+- **Real-time EMG acquisition** from Backyard Brains SpikerBox
-- Filtering+RMS envelope computation for muscle activity detection
+- **Filtering+RMS** computation for muscle activity detection
+- **Customizable RMS window size**
 - **Customizable EMG threshold** for keypress triggering
 - **Adaptable keyboard output**: choose any key to map (e.g., game shortcuts)
 - **Serial port configuration**: specify correct COM port
 - **Live visualization**: EMG activity plot with markers for keypresses

 ## Installation